 Pharmaceuticals.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may reduce discomfort, but they won’t help you heal faster, says exercise physiologist Allan H. Goldfarb, PhD, a Fellow of the American College of Sports Medicine.
 “It doesn’t appear that [taking ibuprofen] speeds up muscle repair,” he says.
 In fact, there’s some evidence that NSAIDs inhibit muscle growth and repair when taken after exercise.

-This originally appeared as “Sore Winner” in the January/February 2006 issue of Experience Life magazine.
+This article has been updated and originally appeared as “Sore Winner” in the January/February 2006 issue of Experience Life magazine.